Botulism: Things to Consider Avoiding

 Including gentamicin, streptomycin, amikacin, tobramycin, and neomycin.

-Tetracycline & fluoroquinoline antibiotics
+Tetracycline & fluoroquinolone antibiotics

 Patient experiences vary widely; some report intolerance while others tolerate them.
 Most people appear to tolerate penicillin class of antibiotics without issues.